California

 The mistake is assuming the market will suddenly get easy.
 Southern California tends to punish buyers who rely on perfect timing.

-How buyers can stay realistic without giving up
+How to stay realistic without giving up

-The market is tough, but tough does not mean impossible.
+The market is tough, but tough doesn't mean impossible.
+It means you need a cleaner plan:

 • Know your true monthly comfort zone